-Probate in North Carolina uses reasonable compensation for attorney fees, typically 2-4% of the estate value.
-Estates under $20,000 may qualify for simplified probate.
+Probate in North Carolina uses reasonable compensation for attorney fees, typically 2-3.1% of the estate value — about $31,083 all-in on a $500,000 estate.
+Estates under $20,000 may qualify for Affidavit for Collection of Personal Property.

 Simple estates in North Carolina typically take 6-9 months through probate.
 Complex or contested estates can take 1-3 years.
 A revocable trust avoids probate entirely.

 North Carolina has adopted the Uniform Trust Code and does not require witnesses for trust execution.
 Notarization is not required for validity, though many financial institutions require notarized trust documents.
-The creditor claim period for trusts is 3 months.
+North Carolina has no separate trust creditor-notice step — the settlor's debts stay subject to the general claims and limitations period (up to 3 months), which the trustee settles before distributing.

 The primary way to avoid probate in North Carolina is a revocable living trust.
 Assets held in a trust pass directly to beneficiaries without court involvement.
 Beneficiary designations on retirement accounts and life insurance also bypass probate.
 North Carolina does not offer transfer-on-death deeds for real estate.